Webpage created: February 03, 2016

 GREAT WESTERN RAILWAY COMPANY (IN OLD DEVONPORT)

-On February 1st 1876 the Great Western Railway Company took over both the South Devon Railway Company and Cornwall Railway Company and gradually their locomotives and rolling stock replaced those of the South Devon Company that had worked trains to Cornwall.
-North Road Station was opened in 1877 enabling the running of through trains without having to call and reverse at Millbay.
+On Tuesday February 1st 1876 the Great Western Railway Company took over both the South Devon Railway Company and Cornwall Railway Company and gradually their locomotives and rolling stock replaced those of the South Devon Company that had worked trains to Cornwall.
+North Road Plymouth Station was opened in 1877 enabling the running of through trains without having to call and reverse at Plymouth Station (Millbay).
 The GWR converted its lines from Broad to Narrow Gauge in 1892.

 Competition from the electric tramways forced the closure of Wingfield Villas Halt in 1921.
 The Great Western Railway was unaffected by the Railway Grouping of 1923.
 When HMS "Defiance" closed down in 1929 Defiance Halt was no longer justified and was closed the following year.
-A link between the Great Western Railway and Southern Railway at Saint Budeaux was installed in 1941 to help the wartime traffic but later that year Ford Halt and Plymouth Station were closed because of war damage and the Company lost their locomotive "Bowden Hall" to a bomb at Keyham Station.
+A link between the Great Western Railway and Southern Railway at Saint Budeaux was installed in 1941 to help the wartime traffic but later that year Ford Halt and Plymouth Station (Millbay) were closed because of war damage and the Company lost their locomotive "Bowden Hall" to a bomb outside Keyham Station Signal Box.

 From Thursday January 1st 1948 the entire British railway network was nationalized as British Railways, of which the GWR formed the Western Region.

 Click on the following links for more information about the Engines Sheds, Goods Depots and Yards, Ground Frames, Halts, Junctions, Platforms, Sidings, Signal Boxes, Signalling, Stations, Tunnels, and Viaducts -